rooseveltalej/rooseveltalej/README.md

 - :busts_in_silhouette: I like to do things in a team more than alone, I like to learn from others and of course, meet new people.

 ### Education
 - :books: Bachelor's degree, Computer Engineering in Tecnológico de Costa Rica (Jun.
-2022 - Jun.
-2027).
+2022 - Dec.
+2026).